PFGimenez/poirot/README.md

 ## Install the library

-First, install the Ocaml package manager, `opam`: https://opam.ocaml.org/doc/Install.html
+First, you need the OCaml package manager, `opam`: https://opam.ocaml.org/doc/Install.html.
+Beware, Poirot needs at least OCaml 4.08.1.
+See https://ocaml.org/docs/install.html for more information on how to install OCaml.

 Then, clone the Poirot repository: `git clone https://github.com/PFGimenez/poirot.git`